-To convert String to int in JavaScript, use the parseInt() function.
-The parseInt() is a built-in JavaScript that parses a string argument and returns an integer of the specified radix.
-If the string contains any alphabet, it stops parsing at that moment or parses only integer before the alphabets.
+The parseInt() is a built-in function that parses a string argument and returns an integer of the specified radix.
+If the string contains any alphabet, it stops parsing at that moment or parses only integers before the alphabet.

 Syntax